Are you a teacher? Ask us about private showings for school groups of Hamlet, An Ideal Husband, or Women Playing Hamlet!

 Fridays: BOGO (Buy one ticket, get one FREE!)

-Saturdays: One ticket is free with purchase of a regular-priced admission and donation of a bottle of wine for HSC’s annual Shakespeare’s Birthday celebration. *Offer not valid for Opening Night
+Saturdays: Get one ticket by purchasing a regular-priced ticket and bringing a donation of a bottle of wine.
+Wine donation used for HSC’s annual Shakespeare’s Birthday celebration. *Offer not valid for Opening Night

 An Educational Outreach Production